Help for Dogs With Hypothyroidism

-Low Thyroid and Behavior
+The Mechanics of Low Thyroid Function and Dog Behavior

 The way that low thyroid function negatively affects behavior, says Dr. Dodds, is “mechanistically unclear.”
 One theory links hypothyroidism with problems with the hypothalamic-pituitary-adrenal (HPA) axis, a major part of the neuroendocrine system that controls reactions to stress.
 Some hypothyroid patients have chronically elevated levels of cortisol, the “stress” hormone, which would chemically mimic a state of constant stress.
 Chronic stress is linked to depression and impaired mental function, as well as other issues.